 - At the end of the seventh day, dump the liquid out of the bag containing the now cured pork belly and rinse the pork belly under cold running water to wash off any excess cure.

 - After rinsing the pork belly, fill a large bowl or container with cold water.
 Submerge the pork belly in the bowl of cold water and place it in the fridge to let it soak for an hour.
 When an hour is up, dump the water and replace it with fresh cold water.
-Repeat this process for 2 to 4 hours.
+Repeat this process for 2 hours.
 The goal is to remove the excess salt that has absorbed into the bacon, so that it isn’t overly salty.
-NOTE: It is possible to soak the bacon even after finishing it in the smoker.
+NOTE: It is possible to soak the bacon after finishing it in the smoker and you may need to do so like I did.
 It’s better to do it before, but if the bacon is still too salty, soaking afterward works just fine.
+Cut the ends of the bacon off and soak for 2 hours in cold water, hanging the water every hour.

 - Finally, it’s time to get smoking!
 Pre-heat the smoker to 200 degrees F. Fill the water pan of your smoker with apple juice, water, or a mix of both.
 This provides moisture so the bacon doesn’t dry out, but also some sweet flavor.